Who Is Jim Brown?

 But Brown saw a life for himself outside of football, and before the start of the 1966 season, he stunned the sports world by announcing his retirement.
 He was inducted into the Pro Football Hall of Fame in 1971.

 Just 30 years old when he stepped away from the game, Brown wanted to use his post-football life to focus on a movie career.
 While some doubted he would stay away from the game for long, Brown stayed true to his word, leaving football for good and going on to appear in more than 30 films, including The Dirty Dozen (1967) and 100 Rifles (1969).
+His later credits include parts in Mars Attacks!
+(1996) and Any Given Sunday (1999), in which he played a football coach.

 More recently, in 1999, Brown was convicted of smashing the window of his wife's car.
 After refusing to attend counseling, Brown served a six-month jail sentence in 2002.